 Day 7: B D Guided sightseeing around the ancient city and temples of Chiang Mai, partly by pony and trap.
 You'll also visit the handicraft villages dotted around the city where you can see how the locals make them, it is also possible to buy souvenirs direct from co-operatives.

 Day 8: B Morning at leisure.
 Then you will be taken into the centre to have a look around the bustling market full of crafts made by the hilltribe folk who live in the surrounding villages.
 We recommend having dinner at a riverside restaurant (your driver will wait for you and take you back)

 Day 9: B D Visit to the nearby Mae Sa valley, you will stop at an orchid farm before a guided tour of the Queen Sirikit Botanical Gardens.
 You'll end the day with a visit to a hilltribe village where you will see how they grow their crops and make their traditional costumes.
 This is a private visit to a village we know well, not some tourist experience of turning up in a coach taking photos if you are looking at any other holiday which includes a visit to a hilltribe, do ask questions of how it is run, and be particularly wary of any excursion involving 'long necked' women.

 Day 10: B Time to pack up this morning before you are taken to the nearby airport of Chiang Mai and then fly to Siam Reap in Cambodia.
 You'll be met at Siam Reap airport and taken to Shinta Mani resort, a lovely boutique hotel.
 Time to settle in and have a dip in the pool.
-We recommend having dinner at the hotel tonight.

 Day 11: B You'll be picked up this morning by a private guide.
 He'll take you to visit the main temples of Angkor.
 We recommend having dinner out and about in Siam Reap this evening.